 In addition, late returns and updates are received in LEED well after the end of the reference period.
 These can distort the measures produced, particularly the estimates of change.

 LEED statistics are therefore published 12 months after the reference quarter.
 A delay of this length ensures that the published value is sufficiently close to the real world value.
 The statistics are then revised with updates from Inland Revenue for an additional two quarters.
 Updates after this stage have an immaterial impact on the statistics, therefore 18 months after the reference quarter the data is considered final, and subsequent updates from Inland Revenue are ignored.

 For more information on LEED, see the Guide to Interpreting the LEED Data.
 Additional data and breakdowns are available on Infoshare and from the LEED quarterly tables on Table Builder on the Statistics New Zealand website.

-While care has been used in processing, analysing, and extracting information, Statistics NZ gives no warranty that the information supplied is free from error.
-Statistics NZ shall not be liable for any loss suffered through the use, directly or indirectly, of any information, product, or service.
+While all care and diligence has been used in processing, analysing, and extracting data and information in this publication, Statistics NZ gives no warranty it is error free and will not be liable for any loss or damage suffered by the use directly, or indirectly, of the information in this publication.

 Timed statistical releases are delivered using postal and electronic services provided by third parties.
 Delivery of these releases may be delayed by circumstances outside the control of Statistics NZ.
 Statistics NZ accepts no responsibility for any such delays.